-Image 10: This might be a confusing photo because of how the stitches move around with my hook.
+Image 10: This might be a confusing photo.
 If it is, ignore it.
-What it shows is that I’m inserting my hook in the second stitch, and the arrow is pointing to the skipped first stitch.
+I’m inserting my hook in the second stitch, and the arrow is pointing to the skipped first stitch.

 Image 11: Ok, this is better.
-Here I’ve pulled up a loop for the double crochet, and the arrow is pointing to the first stitch, which I did not insert my hook into.
+Here I’ve pulled up a loop for the double crochet, and the arrow is pointing to the first stitch which I didn’t insert my hook into.
 At the very right, you can pick out the chains of the turning chain; see how they’re pretty much rising from that first stitch?
 That’s why we skip it before working the first double crochet.

 Image 12: I’ve completed the double crochet and the arrow is still indicating the first stitch from the previous row.
-So even though I’ve only worked one double crochet, you can see it looks like we actually have two stitches in the row so far.
+So even though I’ve only worked one double crochet, you can see it looks like we actually have two stitches made.
 This is why we count the turning chain as a full-on stitch.
-Now you just keep crocheting across the row, and make sure you work the last double crochet into the top of the turning chain.

 It’s entirely possible that my familiarity with crochet has prevented me from really getting to the heart of any confusion you might have.
 Please leave a comment with any questions I haven’t answered—or that, eep, I’ve introduced—and I or someone in the community will chime in to help you out.